read_parquet(

 In the next section, we’ll walk through the different options.

-7.4.1 Anonmyous
+6.4.1 Anonmyous

 If you’re connecting to a publicly accessible bucket, you can log in anonymously, but how you do this differs between S3 and AWS.

-7.4.1.1 S3
+6.4.1.1 S3

 If you’re connecting to a public S3 bucket, you don’t need to pass in any credentials.

-bucket <- s3_bucket("scaling-arrow-pums")
+<- s3_bucket("scaling-arrow-pums") bucket

-However, if you already have AWS credentials configured via another method, such as a credentials file, you should pass in the anonymous = TRUE argument to prevent those credentials being automatically detected and used, otherwise access may fail.
+However, if you already have AWS credentials configured via another method, such as a credentials file, you should pass in the anonymous = TRUE

-bucket <- s3_bucket("scaling-arrow-pums", anonymous = TRUE)
+<- s3_bucket("scaling-arrow-pums", anonymous = TRUE) bucket

-7.4.1.2 GCS
+6.4.1.2 GCS

 In GCS, different host names are used depending on whether the user is logged in or not.
-This means that if you want to connect to a GCS instance without providing authentication credentials, you must manually set anonymous to TRUE to make sure that the correct host name is used.
+This means that if you want to connect to a GCS instance without providing authentication credentials, you must manually set anonymous

-7.4.2 Manually pass in credentials
+6.4.2 Manually pass in credentials

 The simplest way to connect to a private bucket is to pass in credentials manually.
 These methods are fine for working with code interactively, but run the risk of accidentally being checked into version control and exposing these details to others.
 This isn’t arrow-specific advice, but rather, is general best practice.
 Putting secrets in your code means they’re in your command history, as well as possibly checked into source control and exposed.

-7.4.2.1 S3
+6.4.2.1 S3

-In AWS S3, this is done using your login, access_key and password, secret_key into s3_bucket() when creating a new connection.
+In AWS S3, this is done using your login, access_key

-secret_data <- s3_bucket(
+<- s3_bucket(

 access_key = "nic",

-secret_key = "1234567890"
+secret_key = "12345"

 )